teknostatik7/zephirex.core/README.md

 - nodemailer NPM

 ## Features:
-v2.2 is currently under development but will introduce the advantage of delivering daily and weekly reports.
+v2.2 is currently under development but upon completion; it will introduce the advantage of delivering daily and weekly reports.
 - [x] Email to Text notifications - *v2.0*
 - [ ] Daily and/or weekly reports delivered by email-to-text *v2.2*